When a country football team loses its sponsor, the homophobic team captain enters a drag pageant to raise the money.

 The inaugural recipients of the Washington Residency were Lisa Gormley and Aeshlie Wheeler.
 After a successful three months establishing their business, TAS CASTING have now taken on a permanent office at Wide Angle.

-Congratulations to Mark Thomson who has been awarded the Washington Residency from October - December 2018 to progress his project that involves creating a studio-based discussion forum that will be livecast through YouTube and involve participation from online viewers in the discussion and Q+A.
+Congratulations to Mark Thomson who was awarded the Washington Residency from October - December 2018 to progress his project that involved creating a studio-based discussion forum that was livecast through YouTube and involved participation from online viewers in the discussion and Q+A.

-Applications are now open for Washington Residency for next year.
+Applications for the next round of Washington Residency running from April to June are open now.
 Each round is available for up to three months.
-Rounds will run from January 1.

 Available Residency dates